ssebs/ssebs-www/content/blog/minimacropad.md

 {{< spacer 1rem >}}

-In go, the function that opens, writes, or does anything to a file will return an error.
-You are supposed to check if there is an error right after.
-You can also ignore the error, but it's more in your face in go.
+In Go, the function that opens, writes, or does anything to a file will return an error; you are supposed to check if there is an error right after.
+You can also ignore the error, but it's more *in your face* in Go.

 ```golang
 fileContents := []byte("this won't fail but if it did it would be checked.")